leeweiming3/tp/docs/DeveloperGuide.md

     - Use case resumes from step 3.

 * 2d.
-Recruiter enters invalid country name.
+Recruiter enters invalid country code.
     - 2d1.
-Hirehub raises an error and asks recruiter to provide available country name listed in the user guide.
+Hirehub raises an error and asks recruiter to provide available country code listed in the user guide.
     - 2d2.
-Recruiter attempts to edit the candidate with valid country name.
+Recruiter attempts to edit the candidate with valid country code.
-    - Steps 2d1-2d2 are repeated until the country name entered is in the list of available country names in the user guide.
+    - Steps 2d1-2d2 are repeated until the country code entered is in the list of available country codes in the user guide.
     - Use case resumes from step 3.